 (A California Nonprofit Public Benefit Corporation)

 Notes to Financial Statements

-December 31, 2016
+December 31, 2017

 Temporarily Restricted - JWW reports gifts of cash and other assets as temporarily restricted support if they are received with donor stipulations that limit the use of the donated assets.
 When a donor restriction expires, that is, when a stipulated time restriction ends or the purpose of the restriction is accomplished, temporarily restricted net assets are reclassified to unrestricted net assets and reported in the statement of activities as net assets released from purpose or time restrictions.
-JWW has \$898.818 of temporarily restricted net assets at December 31, 2016.

 Permanently Restricted - These net assets are received from donors who stipulate that resources are to be maintained permanently, but permit JWW to expend part of the income (or other economic benefits) derived from the donated assets.
-JWW has no permanently restricted net assets at December 31, 2016.

 Cash and Cash Equivalents - For financial statement purposes, JWW considers cash on hand, deposits in bank, money market accounts and certificates of deposit with original maturities of three months or less to be cash and cash equivalents.
-The carrying value of cash and cash equivalents approximates its fair value at December 31, 2016.
+The carrying value of cash and cash equivalents approximates its fair value at December 31, 2017.

 Contributions Receivable - Contributions receivables are recorded when accrued and are stated at the amount management expects to collect.
 Management provides for probable uncollectible amounts through a provision for bad debt expense and an adjustment to a valuation allowance based on its assessment of the current status of individual receivables.
-At December 31, 2016, no valuation allowance was deemed necessary.
+At December 31, 2017, no valuation allowance was deemed necessary.
 Management does not discount the non-current portion of contributions receivable as such amounts reflecting the discount for net present value discount are not material.